DAS4Whales/DAS4Whales/DAS4Whales_ExampleNotebook.md

 Different features are considered to identify the calling species such as the rhythmic or inter-call intervals, the intensity or received levels, the contours in the time-frequency domain.
 However, the decisive characteristics to classify baleen whales is the spectral content of the signal.
 We therefore propose a spatio-spectral representation of the DAS recordings or f-x plot to show the spectral signature and its evolution against the distance.

-In the following example, the a FFT is applied to each channel of 2-s clips of the spatio-temporal das data.
+In the following example, the FFT is applied to each channel of 2-s clips of the spatio-temporal DAS data.
 The clip duration is specified by the parameter `win_s`

 ```python